Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Conclusions and Discussions

-Some challenges have yet to be addressed in soft robot modeling and control.
-In soft robot manufacture, it is challenging to make two same robots compared with the rigid counterparts.
-Also, a soft robot will age and show different properties at different times.
-Although the commonly used modeling and control approaches show good performance, such strategies may fail to transfer to the other robots or even the same robot after a period.
-From the view of data-driven methods, the collected data is unreliable, which has also been mentioned by the previous reviews \cite{21DK}.
-To address this issue, one may propose an offline-trained model based on an available robot and include an online-learning model to compensate for the gap between the robot producing the dataset and the robot employed for testing.
-The medical environment, as one of the most significant applications of soft robots, has a high standard for safety, but NN and RL lack interpretability and are challenging to apply in real surgery.
+In the other research areas like computer vision and natural language processing, the original NN is simple at first\cite{98YL}.
+Then, more complex NNs with large sizes and different structures are proposed, like ChatGPT, BERT\cite{18JD} and YOLO\cite{16JR}.
+Similarly, the size and complexity of NN in soft robots will improve.
+Such models can achieve more challenging tasks compared with simple NNs.
+However, large models lead to low frequency for control implementation, and one should consider balancing the model complexity and computation cost based on the modeling and control requirement.

+The research on soft robots begins with the application of one single approach and simple tasks.
+Recently, there have been some papers combining multiple methods to solve difficult problems like model mismatch.
+For example, the authors of \cite{23ZCc} apply offline RNN and online kinematics model for control.
+MPC and iterative learning controller are combined in \cite{19ZT}.
+Two NNs are included in \cite{23MN} for RL agent and model mismatch adjustment.
+As discussed in Subsection \ref{sec7.2}, each method shows its own advantages and disadvantages.
+The usage of multiple methods can take advantage of every approach and achieve better performance.

+The medical environment, as one of the most significant applications of soft robots, has a high standard for safety, efficiency, and convenience.
+To involve soft robots in medical applications, some advanced modeling and control strategies are required.
+Although so many works achieve controlling the robot end pose, it is challenging to control the whole robot shape and avoid contact which may damage the human body.
+NN and RL lack interpretability and are challenging to apply in real surgery.
 Also, it is impossible for RL to explore \textit{in vivo}, and RL agents can only be trained in simulation or physical simulators.
 The automatic medical soft robot control is still in its nascence from the aspect of safety and data requirements.
-Cooperation among robotics researchers, doctors, and related departments is required to solve this issue.
+Cooperation among robotics researchers, doctors, and related departments is required to address these issues.

-\begin{IEEEbiography}[{ }]{Zixi Chen} received the B.Eng. degree in Mechanical Design, Manufacturing and Automation from Harbin Institute of Technology, Shenzhen in 2020 and the M.Sc. degree in Control Systems from Imperial College in 2021.
+\begin{IEEEbiography}[{ }]{Zixi Chen} received the M.Sc. degree in Control Systems from Imperial College in 2021.
 He is currently pursuing the Ph.D. degree in Biorobotics from Scuola Superiore Sant’Anna of Pisa.